Boosting Simple Learners: Main Results

 Moreover, this bound is nearly tight as long as $d$ is not very small compared to $\log(1/\gamma)$: for every $\gamma>0$ and $s\in\mathbb{N}$ there is a class $\mathcal{B}$ of VC dimension $d = O(s\log(1/\gamma))$ and

-\end{thm} Thus, the fastest possible growth of the $\gamma$-VC dimension is asymptotically $\approx d/\gamma^2$.
+\end{theorem} Thus, the fastest possible growth of the $\gamma$-VC dimension is asymptotically $\approx d/\gamma^2$.
 We stress that the upper bound here implies an impossibility result; it poses a restriction on the class of tasks that can be approximated by boosting a~$\gamma$-learner for $\B$.

 Note that the above lower bound is realized by a class $\B$ whose VC dimension is at least $\Omega(\log(1/\gamma))$, which deviates from our focus on the setting where the VC dimension is a constant and $\gamma\to 0$.
-Thus, we prove the next theorem which provides a sharp, subquadratic, dependence on $\gamma$ (but a looser dependence on $d$). \begin{thm}[$\gamma$-VC dimension: improved bound for small $\gamma$] Let $\mathcal{B}$ be a class with VC dimension $d\ge 1$.
+Thus, we prove the next theorem which provides a sharp, subquadratic, dependence on $\gamma$ (but a looser dependence on $d$). \begin{theorem}[$\gamma$-VC dimension: improved bound for small $\gamma$] Let $\mathcal{B}$ be a class with VC dimension $d\ge 1$.
 Then, for every~$0<\gamma\leq 1$:

 where $O_d(\cdot)$ conceals a multiplicative constant that depends only on $d$.
 Moreover, the above inequality applies for any class $\B$ whose primal shatter function\footnote{The {\it primal shatter function} of a class $\B\subseteq\{\pm 1\}^\X$ is the minimum $k$ for which there exists a constant $C$ such that for every finite $A\subseteq \X$, the size of $\B|_A = \{b|_A : b\in \B\}$ is at most $C\cdot \lvert A\rvert^k$.
-Note that by the Sauer-Shelah-Perles Lemma, the primal shatter function is at most the VC dimension.} is at most $d$. \end{thm} As we will prove in \Cref{thm:gammaVCHS}, the dependence on $\gamma$ in the above bound is tight.
+Note that by the Sauer--Shelah--Perles Lemma, the primal shatter function is at most the VC dimension.} is at most $d$. \end{theorem} As we will prove in \Cref{thm:gammaVCHS}, the dependence on $\gamma$ in the above bound is tight.
 It will be interesting to determine tighter bounds in terms of $d$.

-\paragraph{Bounds for Popular Base-Classes.} We next turn to explore the $\gamma$-VC dimension of two well studied geometric classes: halfspaces and decision stumps.
+\paragraph{Bounds for Popular Base-Classes.} We next turn to explore the $\gamma$-VC and $\gamma$-ID dimensions of two well studied geometric classes: halfspaces and decision stumps.